School library: Staffing of the school library

-In many schools, school libraries are staffed by librarians, teacher-librarians, or school library media specialists or media coordinators who hold a specific library science degree.
+In many schools, libraries are staffed by librarians, teacher-librarians, student volunteers, or school library media specialists or media coordinators who hold a specific library science degree.
 In some jurisdictions, school librarians are required to have specific certification and/or a teaching certificate.

 The school librarian performs four leadership main roles: teacher, instructional partner, information specialist, and program administrator.
 In the teacher role, the school librarian develops and implements curricula relating to information literacy and inquiry.
 School librarians may read to children, assist them in selecting books, and assist with schoolwork.
-Many school librarians also teach technology skills to students, such as keyboarding and Microsoft and Google applications.
+Many school librarians also teach technology skills, such as keyboarding and Microsoft and Google applications.
 Some school librarians see classes on a "flexible schedule".
 A flexible schedule means that rather than having students come to the library for instruction at a fixed time every week, the classroom teacher schedules library time when library skills or materials are needed as part of the classroom learning experience.

 In the instructional partner role, school librarians collaborate with classroom teachers to create independent learners by fostering students' research, information literacy, technology, and critical thinking skills.

 As information specialists, school librarians develop a resource base for the school by using the curriculum and student interests to identify and obtain library materials, organize and maintain the library collection in order to promote independent reading and lifelong learning.
 Materials in the library collection can be located using an Online Public Access Catalog (OPAC).
 Often these catalogs are web-based from which students can gain access both at school and from home.

-This role also encompasses many activities relating to technology including the integration of resources in a variety of formats: periodical databases; Web sites; digital video segments; podcasts; blog and wiki content; digital images; virtual classrooms, etc. School librarians are often responsible for audio-visual equipment and are sometimes in charge of school computers and computer networks.
+This role also encompasses many activities relating to technology, including the integration of resources in a variety of formats: periodical databases, web sites, digital video segments, podcasts, blog and wiki content, digital images, and virtual classrooms.
+School librarians are often responsible for audio-visual equipment and are sometimes in charge of school computers and computer networks.

 Many school librarians also perform clerical duties.
-They handle the circulating and cataloging of materials, facilitate interlibrary loans, shelve materials, perform inventory, etc.
+They handle the circulating and cataloging of materials, facilitate interlibrary loans, shelve materials, and perform inventory.